 Other countries employ methods of production not up to American standards.
 This leads to contamination with chemicals and drugs that are banned here in the United States.
 More inspections could help to identify a greater percentage of these contaminated foods, but we need more revenue to support these inspections.
 For better or worse, higher taxes are not politically feasible at the moment.
 That means the choice is between continuing to allow contaminated food to enter our country from places unknown, or placing a tariff on imported foods.
 Given the choices, a tariff is clearly the best option.

-A tariff could make food a little bit more expensive, but it would go a long way towards providing the resources to keep our food supply safe.
+A food safety inspection fee would go a long way towards providing the resources to keep our food supply safe.
 Additionally, food safety is not just a health issue; it is also an economic one.
 A report from the Produce Safety Project concluded that food-borne illnesses cost the U.S. economy approximately $152 billion annually.
 With this massive cost hanging over our heads, it seems finding the proper funding to increase our food safety is more important and less costly than ever.
 Our economy cannot afford to be set back by preventable illnesses.